Bankruptcy is one of those topics that most people have a vague sense of but don't fully understand until they actually need to.

 Chapter 13: Reorganization bankruptcy for individuals

-Chapter 13 is the second most common form of personal bankruptcy, and it's mainly designed for individuals who have a regular income and want to keep their assets while repaying debts over time.
+Chapter 13 is the second most common form of personal bankruptcy, mainly designed for individuals who have a regular income and want to keep their assets while repaying debts over time.

-This is a super important distinction for homeowners, since Chapter 13 can allow you to catch up on missed mortgage payments and potentially save your home from foreclosure, something Chapter 7 generally cannot do.
+This is a super important distinction for homeowners, since Chapter 13 can allow you to catch up on missed mortgage payments and potentially save your home from foreclosure.

 Chapter 13 stays on your credit report for seven years from the filing date, compared to ten years for Chapter 7, which is one reason some filers prefer it when they have the income to support a repayment plan.